-Samples were analyzed for total mercury, either as individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
-The DMA method utilizes thermal decomposition and atomic absorption.
+Samples were analyzed for total mercury, either as individual fish or composite samples.
+Two composite samples from the DWR study were analyzed by either cold vapor atomic absorption spectroscopy or inductively coupled plasma mass spectrometry (DWR, 2007).
+All other samples were analyzed with a Direct Mercury Analyzer.
+The DMA method is an integration of thermal decomposition and atomic absorption.
 OEHHA assumed all mercury detected was methylmercury; methylmercury is the most common form found in fish and is also the more toxic form (Bloom, 1992).
 Table 2 shows the averages and ranges for total length5 as well as mercury concentrations in each fish species.
-The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were both reported at 12 parts per billion (ppb) for the SWAMP study.
-The Fish Mercury Project reported both the DMA MDL and the RL for total mercury at either 12 or 18 ppb.
+The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were reported at 12 and 12 or 36 parts per billion (ppb), respectively.
+The MDL and RL was not reported for the methods employed in the DWR study.